Skip to main content

 Interpreting results

-A test will be run as soon as the page is loaded.
-If both tests show green Valid results, the endpoint is properly integrated and GenAI traffic originating from that endpoint will be processed by SurePath AI.
+If both the Certificate Trust and Network Configuration tests show green Valid results, the endpoint is properly integrated and GenAI traffic originating from that endpoint will be processed by SurePath AI.

-If the Certificate Trust test shows a red Invalid result, it means that the SurePath AI root certificate is not trusted by the device or browser.
-This could be the result of certificate not being deployed to the device yet.
-Please check the device's local certificate trust store for the SurePath AI Root CA certificate.
-If the certificate has been deployed (and/or verified installed), it's possible the device might need to be restarted for the browser to read the newly added SurePath AI root CA certificate.
+If the Certificate Trust test shows a red Invalid result, the SurePath AI root certificate is not trusted by the device or browser.
+This could indicate that the certificate has not been deployed to the device yet, or that the device needs to be restarted for the browser to recognize the newly installed certificate.
+Admins should check the device's local certificate trust store for the SurePath AI Root CA certificate.

-If the Network Configuration test shows a red Invalid result, it means that the SurePath AI platform is not receiving traffic from the endpoint.
-This is most likely due to the network configuration not being pushed to the device.
-Some browsers or applications, like Firefox, ignore system-level proxy settings and have internal proxy settings that will need to be configured separately from the system-level settings that are configured in this document.
+If the Network Configuration test shows a red Invalid result, the SurePath AI platform is not receiving traffic from the endpoint.
+This is most likely because the proxy configuration has not been pushed to the device, or because the Intune script has not yet executed.
+Some browsers or applications, like Firefox, ignore system-level proxy settings and have internal proxy settings that will need to be configured separately from the system-level settings documented in this guide.

-Please reach out to your SurePath AI account team if you have any questions or issues with the SurePath AI integration.
+Admins should reach out to their SurePath AI account team if they have questions or issues with the SurePath AI integration.

 Did this answer your question?